Janet Pilgrim (model)

-Janet Pilgrim (born Charlaine Edith Karalus; June 13, 1934 – May 1, 2017) was an American model who became a Playmate of the Month while employed at Playboy's corporate office.
+Janet Pilgrim (born Charlaine Edith Karalus; June 13, 1934 – May 1, 2017) was an American model who became a Playmate of the Month while employed at Playboys corporate office.
 She was chosen as Playmate of the Month three times: July 1955, December 1955 and October 1956.

 Miss July 1955

 In 1955, Playboy was in its second year of production and had previously used professional models as Playmates.
 Karalus worked for Hugh Hefner in the subscription department and agreed to pose for the July 1955 episode in exchange for a new addressograph for the office.
 Hefner reportedly chose the name "Janet Pilgrim" as to make fun of sexual puritanism.

 Karalus appeared topless with a tuxedo-clad man reported to be Hefner in the background with his back to the camera.
 The caption read in part: "We found Miss July in our own circulation department, processing subscriptions, renewals, and back copy orders.
 Her name is Janet Pilgrim and she's as efficient as she is good looking."